PlayTV (Brazilian TV channel)

 PlayTV is a Brazilian subscription television channel, also available on free-to-air satellite television (TVRO), launched on June 5, 2006, by Fábio Luis Lula da Silva, son of President Luiz Inácio Lula da Silva, and is currently owned by businessman Alexandre Zalcman.
-The channel's programming primarily focuses on content related to animes, culture of South Korea, pop culture, movies, games, musics and series.
+The channel's programming primarily focuses on content related to anime, culture of South Korea, pop culture, movies, games, musics and series.